Patient access schemes and the Patient Access Liaison Unit

 During the transition from the 2014 PPRS to VPAS (2019), simple confidential and complex patient access schemes will continue to operate and be available for new products using existing processes (see paragraph 3.28 of the VPAS 2019).

-They will operate in accordance with the criteria and terms set out in the 2014 PPRS, and guidance on the National Institute for Health and Care Excellence (NICE) website.
+They will operate in accordance with the criteria and terms set out in the 2014 PPRS, and guidance on the NICE website.

 New commercial framework